QuantEcon/book-networks-public/code_book/ch_production.md

 ### The Leontief inverse 𝐿 (hot colors are larger values)

-We construct the Leontief inverse matrix, from 15 sector adjacency matrix.
+We construct the Leontief inverse matrix from 15 sector adjacency matrix.

 ```{code-cell}
 I = np.identity(len(A))